gem/oq-engine/docs/effective-realizations.rst

 sources do not span the full range of tectonic region types in the GMPE logic tree file.
 This happens practically always in SHARE calculations.
-The SHARE GMPE logic tree potentially contains 1280 realizations, coming from 7 different tectonic region types:
+The SHARE GMPE logic tree potentially contains 1280 realizations, coming from 7 different tectonic region types.

+Active_Shallow:
-Active_Shallow: 4 GMPEs
+ 4 GMPEs
+Stable_Shallow:
-Stable_Shallow: 5 GMPEs
+ 5 GMPEs
+Shield:
-Shield: 2 GMPEs
+ 2 GMPEs
+Subduction_Interface:
-Subduction_Interface: 4 GMPEs
+ 4 GMPEs
+Subduction_InSlab:
-Subduction_InSlab: 4 GMPEs
+ 4 GMPEs
+Volcanic:
-Volcanic: 1 GMPE
+ 1 GMPE
+Deep:
-Deep: 2 GMPEs
+ 2 GMPEs

 The number of paths in the full logic tree is 4 * 5 * 2 * 4 * 4 * 1 *
 2 = 1280, pretty large.
 However, in practice, in most computation